 ELPS 601 Doctoral Applied Research

-Please Note: Students are admitted to the EdD program in the spring.
-A cohort begins in the Fall semester.
+Please Note: A new cohort begins each Fall semester.